 Why Choose This Program?

-The Little Tahoma Mountaineering Seminar is one of our most in depth, hands-on training programs and offers a generous amount of time to introduce and practice critical alpine climbing skills.
-The small group size, four climbers and two guides further enhances the learning opportunities.
+IMG's Little Tahoma Mountaineering Seminar is one of our most in depth, hands-on training programs and offers a generous amount of time to introduce and practice critical alpine climbing skills.
 We delve into great detail during the training, lectures, and informal discussions in our small group to allow you to comprehensively understand the topics covered.
-This is an excellent program for anyone with the desire to increase their technical climbing skills in preparation of more challenging climbs.
-Unlike our summit climbs, this program is not solely focused on making it to the top.
-The primary goal is training in expedition climbing skills.
-At the end of the program we will climb to the summit of Little Tahoma as a team, utilizing all of the training we have learned during the seminar.
+This is an excellent program for anyone with the desire to increase their technical climbing skills while attempting to summit two of Washington's most iconic peaks.
+Training geared towards the skills required in order to be successful on these two peaks.

 Topics to be covered include: